phlntn/ddc/README.md

 Warning
 -------

-__This tool might seriously crash your whole computer.__ So far it is only known to work on a 2011 MacBook Pro with OS X 10.7.4 and a Samsung S27A850T via DisplayPort.
-On OS X 10.8 it mananges to freeze the entire system.
+__This tool might seriously crash your whole computer.__ It's low-level and severly under-tested.

+Here's where it's confirmed to fully work:

+* OS X 10.7.4, 2011 MacBook Pro, Samsung S27A850T via DisplayPort

+Confirmed to work, but returning wrong information:

+* OS X 10.8.2, 2011 MacBook Pro, Acer P246H

+Confirmed to __not__ work, freezing the whole system instead:

+* OS X 10.8.1, 2009 MacBook Pro
+* OS X 10.8, 2008 MacBook, Dell U2212HM via DVI

+If you have any luck with your setup please let me know: http://twitter.com/philippantoni

 Usage